Jitgitbit/flutter_exercise_six/comments.md

 Firebase Cloud Messaging:
 Notification is delivered to system tray.
 When the user clicks on it to open app onResume fires if click_action: FLUTTER_NOTIFICATION_CLICK is set.
 ============================================

+CLI:
+npm install -g firebase-tools
+firebase init
+-Functions (only this one)
+-use existing project
+-Javascript
+-ESLint yes
+-install dependencies with npm now yes